nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ### Type Script
-A script that enforces the rules that must be followed in a transaction for a cell to be consumed as an input or for a cell to be created as an output.
+A script that enforces the rules that must be followed in a transaction for a Cell to be consumed as an input or for a Cell to be created as an output.

 #### See Also
 - [Cell](#cell)